maidsafe/rfcs/text/0046-new-auth-flow/details.md

   access_token: AppAccessToken,

   // the appsaccess container encrypted with the apps encryption key
-  accessContainer: DataId
+  accessContainer: Option<DataId>
 }
 ```

 ## Progressive Container Access

 Any app can request access to any more containers at any point in time using the `container`-action, as defined in the authentication protocol appendix.
+However, the app must have been granted at least access to one other container (for example its own) prior to have received an `AppAccessContainer`.
+Does it not have that container yet, any progressive container requests are denied and it must do the initial authentication flow again.

 Should any app do that for a container it doesn't have access to just yet - by checking the apps accessContainer using their private keys, authenticator must prompt the user to grant access.
 It the user grants access authenticator must: